zhivoglas/ffmpeg-android-arm64-gpl/README.md

 **Zhivoglas welcomes you!**
 I present to you my custom build of **FFmpeg for Android (arm64-v8a)**.
 Thanks to the ffmpeg developers.
-💡 *Special thanks to the creators and developers of **ChatGPT** for assistance with documentation and formatting.*
+Special thanks to the creators and developers of **ChatGPT** for assistance with documentation and formatting.

 ---